-2.6.1 Students studying on these types of provision will have the same access to appeals information, sources of help and support as those based on a University campus.
+- exceptionally attending a hearing or interview in the University. - 2.6.2 Students studying on these types of provision will have the same access to appeals information, sources of help and support as those based on a University campus.
 Should there be any delay in the provision of such facilities on the part of the University, timescales will be adjusted commensurate with the delay, to ensure fairness and avoid disadvantage.
+Appropriate allowance will be made on the timescale for appeal and technology will be used where possible to facilitate the appeals process, e.g. email, teleconferencing, videoconferencing or Skype.